 A healthy employee is a fulfilled employee.
 And a content employee is a productive employee.
 Establishing and growing a forward-thinking, modern workforce involves not only nurturing intellectual ability, but taking care of the holistic well-being of your employees too.

-Business solutions provider, Nashua, encourages employees to keep fit and healthy through the sponsorship of a wide variety of sporting and outdoor events.
+As a business solutions provider, Nashua encourages employees to keep fit and healthy through the sponsorship of a wide variety of sporting and outdoor events.
 Here are Nashua’s key tips on how to give your workforce a health and fitness makeover to inject new energy into the office.

 Sitting in one position can put unnecessary strain on the lower back and shoulders, and prevents movement.
 By setting up different types of workstations around the office – standing, sitting and ‘chill’ spaces, employees will be more inclined to shake up their work routine and move around the office.